TechSis01/TechSis01/README.md

 - 🔭 I’m currently working on an E-commerce website using Nextjs,Firebase,Redux and Tailwind CSS

-- 🌱 I’m currently learning Next.js
+- 🌱 I’m currently learning TypeScript

 - ❓ Ask me about anything related to Frontend development and Technical writing